Procedures

 • Infection or obstruction of a single kidney

-How is a semi-rigide ureteroscopy performed?
+How is a semi-rigid ureteroscopy performed?

-It is an endoscopic surgery.
+A semi-rigid ureteroscopy is an endoscopic surgery.

 What are the risks and possible complications of a semi-rigid ureteroscopy?